 The older M.V.
 Abegweit thankfully still lives as the headquarters for the Columbia Yach Club in Chicago, Illinois.
 Anyone in the Chicago area should check out this legendary ship and think of the one that came after her while you are having a look.

-Special thanks to Brian Cormier of Bri-Cor Communications (New Brunswick) for having written some of the research. www.briancormier.com
+Special thanks to Brian Cormier of Bri-Cor Communications (New Brunswick) for having written some excellent research on this important ship.
+Visit his website at www.briancormier.com